jordanwuuuu/EntertainmentApi/README.md

 # Entertainment API

-This is my first API
+This is my first API.
+This will store all my entertainment items such as video games and books I own.